WHY Mindfulness and Creativity Bring Insights to Inspire More Joy to Life.

 Let me be clear: I don’t have these kinds of insights every day, so when they happen, they’re noticeable.
 I’ve become more attuned to their subtleties, looking for and expecting them to surface.

-A more poetic way to say it is that angels always send me messages, partly because I keep asking and in part because I keep looking and noticing more.
+A more poetic way to say it is that angels always send me messages, partly because I keep asking and partly because I keep looking and noticing more.
+I may be creating an alternate reality for myself, and that’s okay, too.

 Here’s another example: